 - Set up the Site path, Domain, and Database parameters (if it’s a newly-created site, you’ll need to click "Create new database" and specify its name in the "New DB name" line; otherwise, you should stop at "I have a MySQL database dump file for my site," and specify in the "Dump file" line the name of the .sql file you imported as well as a unique name for the new database).

 - Click Import.

 Voila!
 Your website can now be viewed in the list of URLs in the Sites tab!

 We hope our brief article helps you figure out why exactly you should employ Acquia.

 Acquia Drupal integration is quite simple while providing a fully configured local server for deploying and testing Drupa 8 sites on a PC.
 Obviously, while using it, you will get rid of many pain points which front-end developers with less deep back-end skills occasionally experience.

-We are proud to have dedicated developers who have Acquia Drupal 8 certification able to handle a project of any complexity.
-Contact us using the form below in case you need any help or questions regarding Acquia set up.
+We are proud to have dedicated developers who have Acquia Drupal certification able to handle a project of any complexity.
+Contact us if you need any help or questions regarding Acquia set up.